-Our lab studies the neural circuits that underlie perception and behavior in the olfactory system.
-Smell is notorious for its links to emotion and memory, and in the animal world, it is also a powerful trigger of innate behaviors like aggression, courtship, and fear.
-Our overall goal is to establish the circuit architecture and computational principles that the olfactory system uses to map chemical cues onto both stereotyped and learned behaviors.
+Our lab focuses on the neural circuits underlying perception and behavior in olfaction.
+Smell is notorious for its intimate links to memory and emotion, and in the animal world, chemical cues are powerful triggers of innate social behaviors such as aggression and courtship.
+Our overarching goal is to establish the circuit architecture and neural computations that map chemical cues onto both stereotyped and learned, flexible behaviors.

-In the vomeronasal system, pheromonal cues are detected by highly specific receptors, and are tightly coupled to evolutionarily conserved behavioral circuits in the limbic system.
+In the vomeronasal system, pheromonal signals couple to evolutionarily conserved limbic circuits.
 The hardwired and concise nature of these pathways provides a powerful window on the links between sensation and behavior.
-We use genetic tools to tag the sensory neurons associated with innate social behaviors, helping reveal both their anatomical organization, as well as how they are shaped by experience-dependent plasticity to help calibrate interactions with different social partners.
+We use genetic tools to identify and record from the sensory circuits recruited by social chemosignals, testing both their anatomical organization and how they are shaped by experience to calibrate behaviors towards different social partners.
+To further reveal the neural basis of naturalistic behaviors, we are also developing new tools for large-scale imaging of activity in freely moving mice.

 - Davison IG, Ehlers MD (2011) Neural circuit mechanisms for pattern detection and feature combination in olfactory cortex.
 Neuron 70: 82-94.